5 Best Neighbourhoods for Modern Infill Homes in Calgary

 Of the older neighbourhoods that are turning over a new leaf, Bowness infill homes may be some of the most affordable in the market at the moment.
 Historic, picturesque and quaint, Bowness is a community in transition.
 Buyers have been choosing to build in Bowness because it still retains some of its small-town charm.
 There’s even still angle parking on the main street through the community.
 The earliest cottage homes date back to the First World War.
 Some are on smaller, city lots but several can be found in the wooded areas along the Bow River where quite a few mansions have been built in the last 30 years.

-This mid-century neighbourhood is south of the Elbow River and up the hill from Stanley Park.
+The mid-century neighbourhood of Windsor Park is south of the Elbow River and up the hill from Stanley Park.
 Most homes were constructed in the early 1950s but are slowly being replaced by larger single-family infill homes.
 It’s a smaller neighbourhood, sandwiched in between Elbow Drive and Macleod Trail, north of Chinook Centre.
 It’s an interesting mix of homes and apartment buildings.
 It’s an example of how infill building is marching ever outward in Calgary.

 Back to the North Hill, and the WWI neighbourhood of Mount Pleasant.
 It’s north of 16 Ave NW, intersected by 4 St SW.
 It’s where you’ll find, I think, the loveliest canopy of elm trees in the city.
 Each avenue seems to have lovely, tall elm trees and developers have done an excellent job of preserving them.
 Because of R2 zoning there are many exquisite duplex homes for sale in Mount Pleasant.